eecs582/eecs582.github.io/index.md

 use an undergraduate operating systems textbook as a reference.

 The major material of the course comes from seminal, noteworthy, or representative papers from the literature.
-Each lecture will have one or two assigned papers to read.
+Each class will have one or two assigned papers to read.
 You **MUST**{: .text-danger} read the required papers **before**{: .text-danger} the class, and be prepared to discuss them.
 In-class questions or quizzes will confirm you do the reading.